iifl-logo

 Road Ahead

 The Securities and Exchange Board of India (SEBI) has given its approval for the Real Estate Investment Trust (REIT) platform, which will allow all kind of investors to invest in the Indian real estate market.
 It would create an opportunity worth Rs.
 1.25 trillion (US$ 19.65 billion) in the Indian market in the coming years.
-Responding to an increasingly well-informed consumer base and bearing in mind the aspect of globalisation, Indian real estate developers have shifted gears and accepted fresh challenges.
+Responding to an increasingly well-informed consumer base and bearing in mind the aspect of globalization, Indian real estate developers have shifted gears and accepted fresh challenges.
 The most marked change has been the shift from family-owned businesses to that of professionally managed ones.
-Real estate developers, in meeting the growing need for managing multiple projects across cities, are also
+Real estate developers, in meeting the growing need for managing multiple projects across cities, are also investing in centralized processes to source material and organize manpower and hiring qualified professionals in areas like project management, architecture and engineering.

-The current shortage of housing in urban areas is estimated to be ~10 million units.
+The current shortage of housing in urban areas was estimated to be ~10 million units.
 An additional 25 million units of affordable housing are required by 2030 to meet the growth in the countrys urban population.

 (Source - https://www.ibef.org/industry/real-estate-india.aspx)